Shopify/ui-extensions/packages/argo-checkout-react/README.md

 }
 ```

-This hook can only be called if you registered your extension with `renderReact`, as that callback wraps the application in the necessary React context to make the input available anywhere in the tree.
+This hook can only be called if you registered your extension with `render`, as that callback wraps the application in the necessary React context to make the input available anywhere in the tree.